 Lighting is an essential element that is equally important for both interior and exterior spaces.
 Lighting can make or break a space and in and getting it right is crucial for creating a sense of comfort, safety and well-being, especially in an outdoor setting.

-With BBQ season here for another year, now is the time to make a plan to get some permanent garden lighting sorted in your backyard.
-Installing lighting in your garden will not only help create a wonderful ambiance, it will make summer entertaining all that bit easier and enjoyable if you take the time to light paths and steps for clear way-finding.
+Installing permanent lighting in your garden will not only help create a wonderful ambiance, it will make entertaining all that bit easier and enjoyable if you take the time to light paths and steps for clear way-finding.

 So, what do you need to know before getting garden lighting installed at your home?

 To provide you with the best advice and technical information, we sought the advice of Jill from Creative Lighting; a company that specialises in lighting design for homes and gardens.

 This comprehensive outdoor lighting guide will take you through the following wealth of information.

 - Advantages of Outdoor Lighting

 - Types of Garden Lights